The Power of One (song)

 "The Power of One" is a song by American singer-songwriter Donna Summer.
 It was composed by Mervyn Warren and Mark Chait and produced by David Foster.
-It served as the theme song for the movie Pokémon: The Movie 2000.
+It served as the theme song for the American version of the movie Pokémon: The Movie 2000.
 Pokémon: The Movie 2000, subtitled The Power of One, premiered in mid-1999 in Japan and was the second feature-length film based on the Japanese Pokémon video game series.
 It was also heard in the trailers for all three of the Kids' WB-released films.

 The song was released on July 11, 2000 by Atlantic Records as the first single from the Pokémon 2000 soundtrack album.
 "The Power of One" was included as track one on the soundtrack and was released as two different CD singles plus a cassette single in the United States.
 A number of dance remixes by Jonathan Peters and Tommy Musto were released on a CD maxi-single on October 31, 2000 from the same label and also issued on a 12-inch vinyl single.
 "The Power of One" became another dance success for Summer, peaking at number two on the US Billboard Dance Club Songs chart on the week of December 23, 2000 and peaking at number thirteen on the Dance Singles Sales chart on the week of November 18, 2000.
 There was no music video made for the song.